jrwieland/TaraniTunes-v4.x/README.md

 Key Improvements
 ----------------
 ** Multiple Playlists (the code contains 8 separate playlists)
-** Playlists are separated by recognizable names you have chosen (3dflying, Practice, Competition)
+** Playlists are separated by recognizable names you have chosen (3dflying, Rock-N-Roll, Competition, Relaxing)
 ** On-screen confirmation of the playlist selected (not just a number anymore)
 ** Songs are changed automatically based on their length
 ** On-Screen Flight Time and Telemetry Information